-- · The battery breakers are closed. - · No critical alarms present. - The bypass supply must be available. - Static bypass operation must be available. - The batteries must be more than 50% charged. - The runtime available must be more than 4 minutes. - · The operation mode must be normal operation, eConversion, or ECO mode. - The system operation mode must be inverter, eConversion, or ECO mode.
+- · The battery disconnect devices are closed. - · No critical alarms present. - The bypass supply must be available. - Static bypass operation must be available. - The batteries must be more than 50% charged. - The runtime available must be more than 4 minutes. - The operation mode must be normal operation, eConversion, or ECO mode. - The system operation mode must be inverter, eConversion, or ECO mode.

 This feature performs a number of tests on the batteries, such as fuse-blown check and weak battery detection.
-The test will discharge the batteries and use about 10% of the total runtime capacity.
-Example: If you have 10 minutes of runtime, the test will run for 1 minute.
-The battery test can be scheduled to run automatically in different time intervals (from weekly and up to once a year).
+There are two types of battery tests (by capacity or by voltage/time) which are set up during battery configuration.
+See Configure the Battery Solution, page 27 for details.
+The battery test by capacity can be scheduled to run automatically in different time intervals (from weekly and up to once a year).